voltrb/volt/Readme.md

     # => C changed
 ```

+### ReactiveValue Gotchya's

+There are a few simple things to keep in mind with ReactiveValue's.
+In order to make them mostly compatible with other ruby objects, a two methods do not return another ReactiveValue.

+to_s and inspect

+If you want these to be used reactively, see the section on [with](#with)

+Also, due to a small limitation in ruby, ReactiveValue's always are truthy.
+See the [truthy checks](#truthy-checks-true-false-or-and-and) section on how to check for truth.

+### Current Status

+NOTE: currently ReactiveValue's are not complete.
+At the moment, they do not handle methods that are passed blocks (or procs, lambda's).
+This is planned, but not complete.
+At the moment you can use [with](#with) to accomplish similar things.

 ### Truthy Checks: .true?, .false?, .or, and .and

 Because a method on a reactive value always returns another reactive value, and because only nil and false are false in ruby, we need a way to check if a ReactiveValue is truthy in our code.
 The easiest way to do this is by calling .true? on it.
 It will return a non-wrapped boolean.  .nil? and .false? do as you would expect.